 Chances are that even once future updates roll around, you’re not satisfied with the new Windows 10 Start Menu.
 Fortunately, you can always install a third-party Start Menu, such as Classic Shell.
 These tools can either replace the default Windows 10 Start Menu or you can choose settings to allow access to both menus.

 Into Windows recommends you pin the Start Screen option from Classic Shell to your Taskbar, so you have a separate button for each Start Menu and don’t have to recall special shortcuts.

 As a side note, some alternative Start Menus, including Start Menu Reviver, also work for Windows 7.

 How Did You Change Your Start Menu?

 We would love to hear or see what you have done to your Start Menu!
 How are you using tiles?
 Have you applied an artistic design or have you organized your tiles in a specific way?
 What else have you done to make the Start Menu work for you?
+Have you tweaked it with any third-party tools designed to customize Windows?
 Or are you using a completely different way to launch software and folders?
 Tell or show us in the comments!